- Which types of vaccines are approved in Belgium?

 If you were vaccinated with an EMA-approved vaccine (see above Which types of vaccines are approved in Belgium?), you can contact your local vaccination centre to discuss your options.
 Please keep in mind that you will need to provide proof of your first dose in order to receive the second in Belgium.

-For those whose first dose is not EMA-approved, a solution is currently being sought.
-For further details, please contact your local vaccination centre.
+For those whose first dose is not EMA-approved please contact your local vaccination centre.
+You will be recommended to apply for an additional EMA approved vaccination in Belgium.

 If you were vaccinated with a non-EMA approved vaccine in your home country, you may opt-in to be vaccinated in Belgium with an EMA-approved dose.
 The decision to be vaccinated again in Belgium is entirely your choice.